GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Related work

-Other recent proposals, such as Venkat Gudur~\cite{gudur2021fpga}, implement an energy-efficient algorithm based on Myers's to accelerate the mapping of sequencing reads to a reference genome.
-However, while this approach resolves reference-guided alignment, it does not address the all-vs-all pairwise sequence reads alignment, which represents a major performance bottleneck in OLC-based assemblers where the lack of a reference genome leads to the reconstruction of the whole genome sequence by aligning and merging the generated sequence reads.
-Therefore, acceleration of this stage requires high-performance strategies to efficiently process large volumes of data.
+Other recent proposals, such as Venkat Gudur~\cite{gudur2021fpga}, implement an energy-efficient algorithm based on Myers's to accelerate the mapping of many sequencing reads to a single very long sequence, which is the reference genome.
+However, while this approach resolves reference-guided alignment, it does not address large-scale many-to-many pairwise alignment.
+Thus, accelerating such workloads requires dedicated high-performance strategies capable of handling large data volumes.

-To address these limitations, we introduce \hwname{}, a fast and energy-efficient FPGA accelerator instance based on a SW-HW co-design approach using \gls{hls}.
-In contrast to previous works, we 1) implement an exact pairwise sequence aligner that does not rely on banded heuristics, and 2) provide a comprehensive evaluation of both performance, energy, and memory consumption.
+To address these limitations, we introduce \hwname{}, a fast and energy-efficient \gls{fpga} accelerator instance based on a SW-HW co-design approach using \gls{hls}.
+In contrast to previous work, we 1) implement an exact pairwise sequence aligner that does not rely on banded heuristics and 2) provide a comprehensive evaluation of both performance, energy, and memory consumption.

-In this section, we provide an architectural overview, implementation methodology, and execution flow of \hwname{}.
-In essence, \hwname{} uses the internal memory resources of the \a{fpga} to reduce data traffic with the external system memory, and the extensive logic resources of the \gls{fpga} to exploit parallelism at two levels: at the task level, using independent workers, and at the bit-vector level, using Myers's algorithm inside each worker.
+This section provides an architectural overview, implementation methodology, and execution flow of \hwname{}. \hwname{} uses the internal memory resources of the \a{fpga} to reduce data traffic with the external system memory, and the extensive logic resources of the \gls{fpga} to exploit parallelism at two levels: at the task level, using independent workers, and at the bit-vector level, using Myers's algorithm inside each worker.